pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

     ```
     ![](images/200/PictureSelfServe26.png)

 - In your editor of choice, located the lines that begin with **Remove this comment**.
-Removing these lines will cause the code between the comments to execute:
+Removing these lines will cause the code surrounded by the comments to execute:

     ![](images/200/PictureSelfServe27.png)